Basmati rice: Things to know about this type of rice

 Types of Basmati rice

-There are two major types of Basmati rice produced by two leading countries in cultivating it: India and Pakistan.
+Basmati rice can be categorized by its origins or its features.
+In terms of origins, there are two major types of Basmati rice produced by two leading countries in cultivating it: India and Pakistan.

 • India Basmati rice.